Sunshine Special (automobile): Travels

-When the president traveled the Sunshine Special, along with other Secret Service vehicles, was either driven to the president's destination if nearby or transported on a special rail car (outfitted with equipment and supplies to mainten the vehicles) if far.
+When the president traveled the Sunshine Special, along with other Secret Service vehicles, was either driven to the president's destination if nearby, or transported on a special rail car, outfitted with equipment and supplies to maintain the vehicles if far.

 Although some sources allege the Sunshine Special was transported to the wartime Tehran, Casablanca, Malta, and Yalta conferences during World War II, there appears to be no evidence to confirm this.
-Wartime censorship makes these claims difficult to disprove; but while there are many photographs and newsreels of President Roosevelt riding in standard military-issue Jeeps during the aforementioned overseas trips, there are no photographs of the Sunshine Special taken on these occasions.
+Wartime censorship makes these claims difficult to disprove.
+While there are many photographs and newsreels of President Roosevelt riding in standard military-issue Jeeps during the aforementioned overseas trips, there are no photographs of the Sunshine Special taken on these occasions.

 The need to maintain secrecy about the president's travel during wartime makes it highly unlikely his special limousine would have been used overseas.
 And the President only attended, and appeared in public in, venues protected by military troops.
 The practice of transporting presidential limousines overseas did not start until peace had been restored postwar.
 In March 1947 Life featured a photograph of President Truman visiting the pyramids at Teotihuacan near Mexico City, appearing to be riding in the Sunshine Special.

 Following Roosevelt's death

-After Roosevelt’s death in 1945 the Sunshine Special remained in the White House fleet, and was used by President Truman at Potsdam Conference in Germany that July.
-It was replaced when a new fleet of Lincoln limousines was acquired after the 1948 election, and is on permanent display at the Henry Ford Museum in Dearborn, Michigan.
+After Roosevelt's death in 1945 the Sunshine Special remained in the White House fleet, and was used by President Truman at the Potsdam Conference in Germany that July.
+It was replaced when a new fleet of Lincoln limousines was acquired after the 1948 election.
+It is on permanent display at the Henry Ford Museum in Dearborn, Michigan.